 2. HELP your senior loved one stay engaged.

 Seniors who live alone can suffer from depression due to their limited mobility and medical illnesses that are heightened in the winter.
 Inviting older family members and friends to your celebration, and offering transportation is a great way to be inclusive.

 Older loved ones may need emotional support during this time.
 Make sure they are comfortable and offer to lend a hand if they feel overburdened with preparations.
 If a senior loved one seems lonely, simply taking time to listen can be a great mood lifter.
 Is your loved one missing family members who have passed away?
 Or are they missing the way things used to be during the past holidays?

 While helping is important, it’s also important that our older loved ones have the knowledge, support, and tools needed to live independently when our visit is over.
 If you are concerned about your parent’s safety, teach him or her skills that help to compensate for deficits.
 Also, make sure there is a local support system for your senior loved one.
 Set up resources to help him or her stay safe at home, such as meal delivery services, medical alarms, and mobility services.

 4. ENJOY your time together.

-5. REMINISCE with loved ones.
+5. REMINISCE with parents and senior loved ones.